alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 A command example for training could be:

-`bash train.sh myFirstStyleganExperimentstorage /your_stylegan_dataset /storage/your_stylegan_resultsdir /storage/your_stylegan_modeldir  512 4
+`bash train.sh myFirstStyleganExperiment /storage/your_stylegan_dataset /storage/your_stylegan_resultsdir /storage/your_stylegan_modeldir  512 4
 `

 ### Testing StyleGAN